emanuelaepure10/database_manual/contribution.md

          Use `git checkout -b branch_name` to create a new branch and than immediately switch to it.
          The branch name should be 'R3IP-NUMBER' for an Re3gistry Improvement Proposal, where NUMBER is the GitHub issue number from Re3gistry repository or 'bug-NUMBER' where NUMBER is the GitHub issue number from the Re3gistry repository.

+* Make the code changes.
+Please also check the Requirements for a Pull Request section below.

 * Implement unit tests and test your changes.
 Run all unit tests of the module with the gradle test task.
 Note: your unit tests, additional integration and system tests are automatically run by a Continuous Integration system when you create the Pull Request and must also be passed.
 * Please do not increase the version number.
 The managers will increase the version number for you based on the impact of the change.
-* Making and pushing changes
+* Push to your branch and then create a Pull Request in our repository.
+Describe your design decisions for new features in the Pull Request.

    Start adding your code.
 When you're ready to submit your changes, stage and commit your changes.
    * Use `git add .` to tell Git that you want to inlude all your changes in the next commit and